 My boyfriend and I stayed at Rana Roja Lodge & Cabina in a cabin raised above the swampy jungle floor.
 A series of boardwalks connect the cabins and we really felt like we were sharing the jungle with its local inhabitants.
 At night we could hear the roar of the howler monkeys resonate through the jungle, with a symphony of jungle voices in the background.

 During our short stay in Tortuguero, we did an early morning canoe tour to search for wildlife in the mangrove jungle.
 At night we went for guided walk along the beach in search of sea turtles.
 As outdoor enthusiasts and nature lovers, we were in paradise!

-There are options to go wildlife viewing via motor boat or canoe.
+There are main options for wildlife viewing: via motor boat or canoe.
 After some research we decided to try the canoe, for 2 reasons.
 One, motor boats are disruptive to the wildlife you are trying to view so you might end up scaring them away.
 Two, motor boats cannot access the smaller, narrower channels that row boats can.

 K and I had a very early morning with our tour beginning at 5 am.
 The sun was just rising, the animals awakening and the water was like glass, covered with a thick layer of fog.
-Once our small group of five, including our guide, had settled in the boat our guide began a slow but steady row away from the village towards the jungle on the opposite banks.
+Once our small group had settled in the boat our guide began a slow but steady row away from the village towards the jungle on the opposite banks.
 Everything was still and peaceful, save for the motor boat tours that were also departing.